 The graduate certificate in visual analytics (VA) is an interdisciplinary graduate program consisting of technology and theory courses along with courses on applications of this new field from the Schools of Interactive Arts and Technology and Computing Science, from the Faculty of Business, Faculty of Education, and the Faculty of Communication, Art and Technology.

 The graduate certificate combines the four key aspects of visual analytics: cognition, technology, society, and integration.
 Integration is realized in a practical sense through completion of a substantial research project using visual analytics methods, typically the student’s thesis work or a separate significant research project.
-This falls under the jurisdiction of the student’s department or school, and is thus outside of the scope of requirements for the VA Certificate.
-Support for integration is provided by the VA Certificate program however, through facilitating participation of the Certificate Management Committee members on supervisory committees and through the Visual Analytics seminar series.
+This falls under the jurisdiction of the student’s department or school, and is thus outside of the scope of requirements for the VA graduate certificate.
+Support for integration is provided by the VA graduate certificate program however, through facilitating participation of the SIAT Graduate Program Committee members on supervisory committees and through the Visual Analytics seminar series.

 The program is offered at the Burnaby and Surrey campuses.

-Certificate students must be enrolled and in good standing in a graduate degree program at SFU, and must graduate in order to receive the Certificate.
-Qualified students should submit their registration information to the VA Certificate Program Steering Committee as early as possible.
-Upon registration they will be classified as a VA Certificate Student and placed on the mailing list for announcements of VA events such as lectures and special courses.
+Applicants must satisfy the University admission requirements as stated in the Graduate General Regulations 1.3 in the SFU Calendar.
+There is no direct entry to the VA graduate certificate.
+VA graduate certificate students must be enrolled and in good standing in a graduate degree program at SFU, and must graduate in order to receive the graduate certificate.
+Qualified students should submit their registration information to the SIAT Graduate Program Committee as early as possible.

-Aims to be a presentation forum for the building of Visual Analytics (VA) community, for exposure to diversity of VA research work and method, for fostering understanding of VA disciplinary commonalities and differences.
+Aims to be a research seminar on new methods, techniques and applications in Visual Analytics (VA), for exposure to diversity of VA research work and method, for fostering understanding of VA disciplinary commonalities and differences.
 Graded on a satisfactory/unsatisfactory basis.
 Prerequisite: Registered graduate students from the School of Interactive Arts and Technology, or with permission of the instructor.

-Courses fulfilling this requirement must cover the cognitive processes that underlie analytic practice, grounded in the practical application of VA technologies to support human cognitive processes.
+Courses fulfilling this requirement must cover the cognitive processes that underlie analytic practice and human problem-solving.
+Course work may include

 Design principles for multimedia learning are derived from the theories and research of cognitive science.
 Topics include: tutorial interactions, history of adaptive learning systems, adapting to individual differences, dialogues with teachers (and other agents), problem solving and cognitive load, learning from multimedia, cognitive principles for document design, tools for self-regulated learning, intrinsic and situational motivation, simulations and self-regulated inquiry, inquiry with microworlds and cognitive tools, multimedia scenarios for anchored instruction.